-Behavioural Environmental Economics: The required reading will be based on published peer-reviewed articles and lectures notes (that will be given to the students before each session).
+Behavioural Environmental Economics: The required reading will be based on published peerreviewed articles and lectures notes (that will be given to the students before each session).
+Still, to prepare you, during the summer, why not reading the following articles ?

 Chetty (2015), " Behavioral economics and public policy: a pragmatic perspective ", American Economic Review, 105(5), pp. 1-33.